bang-olufsen/create/Documentation/SoundPresets.md

 	"delay": 3

-Delays are defined as *milliseconds*.
-If you define a value that exceeds the maximum delay time, the system will apply the maximum delay.
-Non-integer values are supported.
+Delays are defined in *milliseconds*.
+You can use non-integer values for more precision.

+Internally, the system converts the specified milliseconds to number of *samples* based on the current sampling rate, rounding the amount of samples to the nearest integer.

 The maximum delay times are defined by the DSP program.
 For Beocreate Universal, this is about **41.6 milliseconds** (2000 samples at the 48 kHz sampling rate).
+If you define a value that exceeds the maximum delay time, the system will apply the maximum delay.

 It is recommended to only delay the channels that require it.

 #### Invert Polarity

-For some crossover configurations (2nd-order), it may be necessary to invert the *polarity* of a channel.
+For some crossover configurations (such as 2nd-order), it may be necessary to invert the *polarity* of a channel to avoid cancellation of sound at the crossover frequency.

 	"invert": false